 17. “Stick ’em with the pointy end.”

 Jon Snow: Teaching How To Use A Sword 101.
-And Arya takes this advice to her heart and does exactly that later.
+And Arya takes this advice to her heart and does exactly that later to The Night King.
 We ain’t complaining!
 How else do you use a sword anyway?

 18. “I’ve always had blue eyes!”